rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    Docs here</a>
    says VirtualBox prior to version 4.3.30 must NOT be installed (it is incompatible with Docker for Mac).

-   Alternately, if you have are running OS X 10.8 “Mountain Lion” or earlier, install <a target="_blank" href="https://www.docker.com/products/docker-toolbox">
+   Alternately, if you have are still running OS X 10.8 Mountain Lion or earlier, install <a target="_blank" href="https://www.docker.com/products/docker-toolbox">
    https://www.docker.com/products/docker-toolbox</a>